I recently added the ability for people to save custom items to Sofa. This post outlines the thinking behind the feature and how it works.

 Second, I restrict what details can be configured for custom items.
 Only a title and the data type.
 Yes, I know people will ask to add a custom cover image or metadata, but that also adds a lot of complexity.
 The “add an item” workflow needs to be super fast and focused.
 Sofa is geared towards organizing lists, not building libraries.

 Dealing with Cover Images

-Since a custom item doesn’t have a datasource powering it, this means no cover images.
-I struggled thinking through how to solve this problem.
+Since a custom item doesn’t have a data source powering it, this means no cover images.
+I struggled to think through how to solve this problem.
 Adding a custom item without a rich cover image felt really out of place in the app.

 The results are pretty great.
 The images from Unsplash are super high quality and feel right at home in the app.

 All of this combined adds some much-needed power to Sofa.
 All without adding additional complexity.

 I’m still digesting all the new stuff from WWDC, but a plan for what I’ll focus on this summer is slowly forming.